Data-driven sensitivity analysis in a total-reflection high-energy positron diffraction (TRHEPD) experiment of the Si$_4$O$_5$N$_3$ / 6H-SiC (0001)-($\sqrt{3} \times \sqrt{3}$) R30$^\circ$: Data analysis

 \subsection{Generality of sensitivity analysis}

 Finally, we comment on the generality of the above data-driven sensitivity analysis.
 The sensitivity analysis gives a foundation for the appropriate choice of the variable set $X$ by solving the eigenvalue equation of the variance-covariance matrix.
 For example, if a material contains light and heavy atoms, the TRHEPD diffraction signal tends to be more sensitive to a heavy atom than to a light atom.
-For such cases, it is not trivial to choose a proper set of variables because a heavy atom at a deeper layer may make a larger contribution to the diffraction signal than a light atom at a shallower layer.
-Moreover, the analysis method is applicable to more general cases, since it can handle variables of different physical dimension at the same time, such as the position and the coverage (occupation fraction) of each surface atom.
-We hope to apply the method to other diffraction experiments for two-dimensional structures, such as surface X-ray diffraction (SXRD), low energy electron diffraction (LEED), low energy positron diffraction (LEPD) \cite{TONG2000_LEPD,Wada2018_LEPD} and other experiments.
+For such cases, it is not trivial to choose an appropriate set of variables because a heavy atom at a deeper layer may make a larger contribution to the diffraction signal than a light atom at a shallower layer.
+Also, the analysis method can handle variables of different physical dimension at the same time, such as the position and the coverage (occupation fraction) of each surface atom.
+We hope to apply this method to other experiments for two-dimensional structures, such as those using surface X-ray diffraction (SXRD), low energy electron diffraction (LEED), low energy positron diffraction (LEPD) \cite{TONG2000_LEPD,Wada2018_LEPD}.

-It should be noted that a grid-based calculation may incur a high computational cost with the large data dimension.
-In such a case, the Monte Carlo sampling method is promising both in the optimization procedure and the numerical integration such as Eq.~(\ref{EQ-S}).
+It should be noted that a grid-based calculation is a rigorous global-search method but may incur a high computational cost with a large data dimension.
+The total computational cost of the grid-based calculation is proportional to the number of the grid points $N_{\rm grid}$.
+We should recall that the calculation on the eight-dimensional grid in Sec.~\ref{SEC-ANALYSIS-UNCERTAINTY} requires $N_{\rm grid}=7^8=5,764,801$ grid points and takes 1.5 hours using a quarter of the Oakforest-PACS supercomputer.
+The grid-based calculation on the ten-dimensional grid requires $N_{\rm grid}=7^{10}=282,475,249$ grid points and is estimated to take approximately one day using the whole system.
+Occupying the whole system for more than one day, however, is not usually allowed.
+In such a high-dimensional case, the Monte Carlo sampling method is promising both in the optimization procedure and the numerical integration such as Eq.~(\ref{EQ-S}).
 There are already research examples \cite{Anada_2017_JApplCrys_XRD_MC, Anada_2018_PRB_SXRD} in which the Monte Carlo method has been used for the analysis of SXRD data, though the sensitivity analysis with the eigenvalue problem in Eq.~(\ref{EQ-EIG}) was not performed.
 Furthermore, it would be desirable to utilize the parallelizable Monte Carlo method \cite{Hukushima_2003_AIPConfProc_PAMC} that can efficiently use massively parallel supercomputers.